-The Adventures of Superman was definitely low budget television, and the effects and sets certainly make that pretty obvious, but what really stands out is how violent a show it was.
-This was no Saturday morning show for the kiddies as mainly dealt with gangsters and their ilk.
+The Adventures of Superman was definitely low-budget television, and the effects and sets certainly made that pretty obvious, but what really stands out is how violent a show it actually was.
+This was no Saturday morning show for the kiddies as it mainly dealt with gangsters and their ilk.
 People were beaten up, tortured, drugged, and murdered on a weekly basis on this show.
-In the episode “The Stolen Costume” a gangster and his moll discover that Clark Kent is Superman, and when they threaten to expose his secret to the world he takes them way up north to the top of a mountain.
-He tells them that he’ll be back with food but that they will have to stay here until he can figure away to protect his secret.
+In the episode “The Stolen Costume” a gangster and his moll discover that Clark Kent is Superman and when they threaten to expose his secret to the world he drops them off on top of a mountain and tells them that he’ll be back with food, that they will have to stay here until he can figure a way to protect his secret.
 They don’t trust Superman so when he flies off they try and climb down, and end up falling to their deaths.
-In the episodes denouement Clark doesn’t seem all that choked up about the fact that he is indirectly responsible for their deaths, for in this first season he isn’t quite the Boy Scout he is depicted in later shows.
-Now Superman never actually kills anybody, but if you discover his secret identity you may want to run out and purchase some life insurance.
+That is pretty damn dark, and in the episode’s denouement, Clark doesn’t seem all that choked up about the fact that he was indirectly responsible for their deaths.
+In this first season, he isn’t quite the Boy Scout he is depicted in later shows, sure, he never actually kills anybody, but if you happen to discover his secret identity you may want to run out and purchase some life insurance.

-Now a little bit about the supporting players; Lois Lane (Phyllis Coates in the first season then Noel Neill), Jimmy Olsen (Jack Larson), and Perry White (John Hamilton) along with Clark Kent seemed to make up the entire staff of the Daily Planet.
-Aside from the occasional janitor or secretary I don’t remember seeing any other employees, and I’m not exactly sure how a “Great Metropolitan Newspaper” could survive with just an editor, two reporters, and a Jimmy Olsen (what his job actually was is never made clear as Lois is often the one with the camera, so I guess maybe he’s just a glorified gopher or cub reporter).
+Now a little bit about the supporting players; Lois Lane (Phyllis Coates) in the first season who was later replaced by (Noel Neill) for the remainder of the show’s run, then there is cub reporter and staff photographer Jimmy Olsen (Jack Larson), and “Don’t call me Chief” Perry White (John Hamilton), who along with Clark Kent seemed to make up the entire staff of the Daily Planet.
+Seriously, aside from the occasional janitor or secretary, I don’t remember seeing any other employees, and I’m not exactly sure how a “Great Metropolitan Newspaper” could survive with just an editor, two reporters, and a Jimmy Olsen.

-Aside from Clark one must really wonder about their intelligence, it is almost always Kent who solves the mystery (and then saving the day later as Superman), but the real shadow that is cast over the human staff of the Daily Planet is their complete failure to figure out Clark’s big secret.
-It’s as if Kent knows how dumb they are because he is constantly dropping clues and practically waving his powers in front of them on ever other occasion.
+Aside from Clark, one must really wonder about their intelligence, it’s Kent who almost always solves the mystery – then saving the day later as Superman – but the real shadow that is cast over the human staff of the Daily Planet is their complete failure to figure out Clark’s big secret.
+It’s as if Kent knows how dumb they are because he is constantly dropping clues and practically waving his powers in front of them on every other occasion.

-Now don’t get the wrong impression that these “issues” in anyway take away from enjoyment of the series, in fact quite the opposite, they just add an extra level of entertainment.
-When Clark “winks” at the camera at the end of an episode it’s like he’s letting us in on the joke.
-The series lasted for 104 episodes and I for one just hope the level of fun is maintained through out.
-From despicable thugs to goofy robots this series is pure TV gold, and I can’t recommend it enough.
+Now don’t get the wrong impression that these “issues” in any way take away from the enjoyment of The Adventures of Superman, in fact, quite the opposite, they just add an extra level of entertainment.
+When Clark “winks” at the camera at the end of an episode it’s like he’s letting us in on the joke, and I’d be hard pressed to list a more fun and charming superhero show, from its despicable thugs to its goofy robots this series is pure TV gold, and I can’t recommend it enough.